 My book — published in the UK as Ladders to Heaven and in North America as Gods, Wasps and Stranglers — tells how fig trees have shaped our world, influenced diverse cultures and can help us restore life to degraded rainforests.

 The book is available in hardback, paperback and Kindle/ebook editions.
 Gods, Wasps and Stranglers is also available as an audiobook (reviewed here).
-In 2018, Nail Kitabevi will publish the book in Turkish.
+In 2018, Nail Kitabevi published the book in Turkish.

 About the book